Court May Not Hear Fliff Illegal Bookmaking Case, As Judge Prepares to Rule on Forced Arbitration

 Such compelled arbitration clauses or class action waivers are increasingly standard in the social gaming industry because of the number of companies operating in that space have faced.
 For instance, Pulsz owner Yellow Social Interactive (YSI) has employed a similar strategy in fighting class actions by customers in Georgia and Ohio.

-Fliff uses the same business model as sweepstakes social casinos but applied to a product resembling a sportsbook.
+Fliff uses the same business model as online sweeps casino but applied to a product resembling a sportsbook.
 That is, players can wager two types of virtual currency on the outcomes of real-world sporting events.
 One of these two types of currency can be traded for cash prizes, but the company says it’s legal under federal law because the product is structured as a sweepstakes.

 The attempted class action against Fliff was unique among such suits in that it directly challenged this sweepstakes model.
 Those against YSI and other sweepstakes casinos have instead argued that even play money chips have “value” if they’re required to play a game, and so social casino games that charge for chips constitute illegal gambling regardless of whether players can win anything in return.